ShahidJamal1/Web-Development-MERN-/README.md

 📂 Location:
 JavaScript/Lec 4/

+🔹 Conditional Statements

+Used to execute code based on conditions.

+✅ if Statement
+if (age > 18) {
+  console.log("Adult");
+}

+✅ if–else Statement
+if (age >= 18) {
+  console.log("Eligible");
+} else {
+  console.log("Not Eligible");
+}

+✅ else–if Ladder
+if (marks > 90) {
+  grade = "A";
+} else if (marks > 75) {
+  grade = "B";
+} else {
+  grade = "C";
+}

+📌 Learned how conditions return true/false and control program flow.

+📂 Location:
+JavaScript/Lec 4/

 ✅ Outcome (After Lecture 4)

-- Ability to perform calculations
+Ability to perform calculations and comparisons

-- Write efficient variable updates

-Combine conditions using logical operators
+Combine multiple conditions logically

+Control program flow using conditional statements

-Strong foundation for if-else statements and loops
+Strong foundation for loops, functions, and DOM logic

+🧑‍💻 Tech Stack Used

+HTML5

+CSS3

+JavaScript (In Progress)

+VS Code

-⚖️ JavaScript Operators (Lecture 5 – Comparison Operators)
+⚖️ JavaScript Operators (Lecture 4 – Comparison Operators)

-In Lecture 5, I learned how to use comparison operators in JavaScript to compare values and produce boolean results (true or false).
+In Lecture 4, I learned how to use comparison operators in JavaScript to compare values and produce boolean results (true or false).
 These operators are fundamental for decision-making and control flow in programming.

 🔹 Topics Covered